topherzee/vr-magic-hands/README.md

 ## TODO
+Touching trigger brings up wand.

 When starting to draw - by default - do not connect.
 DONE.
-Touching trigger brings up wand.
 Light comes from hand always.
 DONE. tip indicates drawing always.
 DONE.
 Tip color changes.
 DONE.

 Way to erase scene or line.
 thumbstick to change length.
-thunbstick to change color.
+DONE thunbstick to change color.
+DONE
 Only one Beat Button.
+DONE
 16 beats.

 ## WISH LIST